supnate/rekit/docs/core.md

 ## API reference
 Rekit core APIs are well modularized and documented.
 It's the foundation for create custom Rekit plugins.

-You can view the API docs at: [https://rekit.js.org/rekit-core/api](https://rekit.js.org/rekit-core/api)
+You can view the API docs at: [https://rekit.js.org/rekit-core/api](https://rekit.js.org/rekit-core/api).

+You can create your own plugins based on Rekit-core.